REFUGEE CRISIS IN UKRAINE

 On March 24, the White House announced that the US will welcome up to 100,000 Ukrainians and others fleeing the armed conflict.
 On April 21, President Biden announced “Uniting for Ukraine” – a program allowing people forced to flee Ukraine to seek safe haven in the US, but only with support from a US sponsor.
 The federal government will vet and approve the applications of sponsors and Ukrainians seeking humanitarian parole.
 Learn more at Welcome.US.

-International Institute of Los Angeles is monitoring the situation and working under the guidance of the Department of State and Department of Homeland Security to provide Ukrainians with services and benefits.
+International Institute of Los Angeles is working under the guidance of the Department of State and Department of Homeland Security to provide arriving Ukrainians with services and benefits.
 View our Resources for Ukrainians.

 - April 21, 2022: DHS: President Biden to Announce Uniting for Ukraine, a New Streamlined Process to Welcome Ukrainians Fleeing Russia’s Invasion of Ukraine